shantanu-gontia/float-conv/README.md

 * The `--underflow-mode` option is used to specify the response if the number (in magnitude) is smaller than the minimum representable (in magnitude) in the target format.
 Supported options are
   * `flushzero`: Flush the number to 0.
 If the target format supports signed zeros, then the sign is same as that of the input
   * `satmin`: Saturates the number to the minimum representable, with the same sign as the input [*Default*]
+* The `--precision` flag is used to augment the precision to use when parsing the input.
+The default is 53.

 ## Example